Amazon UK has barred the sale of a new Scientology exposé penned by a former member of the church's elite paramilitary group.

 Today the Northern Ireland lord chief justice, Sir Brian Kerr, quashed that verdict and ordered a retrial: I have decided that there was misdirection in the present case.
-I would allow the appeal and quash the order made in favour of the respondent
+I would allow the appeal and quash the order made in favour of the

-Although I consider it likely that a properly directed jury would conclude that sufficient factual substratum existed for the comment which constituted the preponderance of the article, I cannot be certain that this is so and I would therefore order a
+Although I consider it likely that a properly directed jury would conclude that sufficient factual substratum existed for the comment which constituted the preponderance of the article, I cannot be certain that this is so and I would therefore

 Convery declined to comment on today's ruling and gave no indication as to whether he would proceed with a retrial.